-Yes.
-When your manager understands that your work is something you do, not somewhere you go, approval for the trial period will follow.
-(But some managers don’t get it, so you should also be exploring job opportunities in the Charlotte area, no matter what.)
+YES.
+When your manager understands that your work is something you do, not somewhere you go, and that remote workers are more productive than office workers, approval for the trial period will follow.

 “I moved from Houston to Abilene, Texas [375 miles away] and still wanted to work for my employer.
 They were not willing until I submitted the [Work Options] proposal to the COO of the company.